nathanael-brt/GETALP-internship/README.md

 --------------------------------------------------------------------------------------------
 ### ProsodicDataFromCorpus
-This script permits to launch PLSPP_MFA but using the text from the gold corpus instead of WhisperX to make the transcription.
+This script permits to launch PLSPP_MFA but by replacing the WhisperX step by the text from the gold corpus to have a manual transcription.

 To work, it needs PLSPP to be installed into the *"GETALP-internship/../plspp/"* directory.
 It also needs [MFA](https://montreal-forced-aligner.readthedocs.io/) to align the text.
 It also need the `intervalles2wavAndtimetable.praat` script to be into the *"plspp/scripts"* directory.